Learning Center

 sudo systemctl status grafana-server

 You should see a message confirming that the service is loaded and active.
-This step is especially useful if someone previously worked with the server or installed a custom Linux build with bundled utilities.
+This step is especially useful if someone previously worked with the virtual server or installed a custom Linux build with bundled utilities.

 Installing Grafana on Ubuntu